erkannt/rknt-html/content/post/onepagerules-battleplans/index.md

 title: OnePageRules Battleplans
 ---

-Inspired by [ULC Battle Reports](https://www.youtube.com/watch?v=8nhhRVgH-_E) this is how we currently play OnePageRules skirmish games.
+Inspired by [ULC Battle Reports](https://www.youtube.com/watch?v=8nhhRVgH-_E) this is how we currently play OnePageRules skirmish games using WarCry battleplan cards.

 - fast setup as there are fewer decisions
 - games feel unique